-This Advent I have found myself impressed anew with the courage and faith of Joseph and Mary.
-Per the Law of Moses, intimate relations between a legally bound betrothed couple could carry the death sentence.
-If a case was lodged against them, it would have been very difficult to argue in their defense because of the irrefutable evidence of her bulging tummy.
+This Advent I find myself once again impressed by the courage and faith of Joseph and Mary.
+A lot of things could have happened to them in their time and culture.
+Per the Law of Moses, for example, intimate relations between a legally betrothed couple could carry the death sentence.
+If a case was lodged against them, it would have been very difficult to argue a defense because of the irrefutable evidence of her bulging tummy.

-Six months later, Gabriel visited Mary announcing that by the power of the Holy Spirit, she would be blessed with highest privilege God could bestow upon any woman, she would conceive and give birth to the Son of the Most High.
-She, in contrast to Zechariah, accepted God’s will unconditionally.
+Six months later, Gabriel visited Mary announcing that by the power of the Holy Spirit, she would be blessed with the highest privilege God could bestow upon a woman, she would conceive and give birth to the Son of the Most High.
+She, in contrast to Zechariah, believed him and accepted God’s will unconditionally.
 That was courageous faith.
 She was more devoted to God than she was afraid of being misjudged and condemned by the community.

 We can imagine the conversation she had with Joseph, “No, really, an angel told me.”

-“Mary, Mary,” Joseph probably protested, “Zechariah saw an angel.
-You’re just imagining that you did too.”
+“Mary, Mary,” Joseph probably protested, “Zechariah saw an angel and Elizabeth is with child.
+You’re just imagining that God has done something in your life too.”

 Then, in a dream, Gabriel told him not to be afraid to take Mary as his wife.
 Now it was Joseph who was confronted with the decision to believe God or go the way of Zechariah.
 It was a big decision because even if they got married, he would still have to take public responsibility for Mary’s pregnancy during their espousal period.
 He did, and that was courageous faith.